 • Medical power of attorney.
 This document names a health care agent, someone you choose who will make medical decisions on your behalf when you're not able to do so.

+• Decide about banking blood.
 If you are going to have surgery and expect to need a blood transfusion, you may want to bank your own blood a few weeks before the surgery.
 If you do need a transfusion, doctors can use your own blood.
+Talk with your doctor about this option.

-If possible, ask a relative or other loved one to be your helper, to go with you to the hospital and be with you as much as possible during your stay.
-This person can keep an eye on you, alert nurses when needed, make sure your questions get answered, and take notes when the doctor visits you.
+• Take care of pre-hospital tasks.
+Check that you have arranged for things to be taken care of while you're gone—like child and pet care, yard care, collecting your mail, and paying your bills.
+If possible, ask a relative or friend to be your helper, to go with you to the hospital and be with you as much as possible during your stay.
+This person can keep an eye on you, alert the care team when needed, make sure your questions get answered, and take notes when the doctor visits you.
+If you're going in for surgery, follow the instructions exactly about when to stop eating and drinking.

 • Make a hospital packing list.

-• Your insurance card.
+• Your ID and insurance card.

 • A list of emergency contact names and phone numbers.